-It seems that both America and Canada are fast becoming favourite ski destinations, ok they are not exactly on your doorstep if you live in Europe and its more expensive generally but, they hold a certain charm, everything is on a larger scale and the resort villages have excellent quality accommodation and high standards of service, which makes the whole skiing experience one great big adventure!
+It seems that both America and Canada are fast becoming favourite ski destinations.
+They are not exactly on your doorstep if you live in Europe and its more expensive generally but, they hold a certain charm, everything is on a larger scale and the resort villages have excellent quality accommodation and high standards of service, which makes the whole skiing experience one great big adventure!

 Alta and Snowbird, Utah